Juan7655/whatsapp_chat_analyzer/README.md

 **5.** Counts the ocurrences of certain words.

-The later 2 are printed in console output.
+The latter 2 are printed in console output.

 **6.** Day of week-time of day punchcard.